 Do we have to pay employees who aren’t actually sick but are self-isolating according to medical/government advice?

 Yes.
 The SSP regulations have been amended several times since March 2020 to widen entitlement to SSP.
 The following categories of people are currently entitled to SSP under the amended SSP Regulations:

-- Anyone self-isolating for the mandatory ten day period due to living with someone who has developed symptoms.
+- Anyone self-isolating for the mandatory ten-day period with Covid-19 symptoms.

-- Anyone who has been officially notified that they should self-isolate under the NHS Test and Trace service (individuals who have been identified as a close contact with someone who has tested positive and are not able to work remotely).
+- Anyone who has been officially notified that they should self-isolate under the NHS Test and Trace service (because they tested positive or have been identified as a close contact of someone who tested positive) and is not able to work remotely.

 - Anyone (unable to work from home) who has received written notification that they will be undergoing a medical procedure in hospital and have been advised to self-isolate for a period of up to 14 days before their admission.